FAQ for International Business and Management Majors

 Q: I just came back from studying in Bologna.
 How can I practice my Italian and remain in contact with Italy?

-A: Besides taking more Italian courses, you can also explore the many online web resources that our website offers, visit the Italian Table where you can practice your Italian (Wed. at 5:30pm in HUB Sideroom 203) or you can also participate in the many extracurricular activities the Italian Program organizes throughout the year.
+A: Contact one of your previous Italian professors for some guidance.
+Besides taking more Italian courses, you can also explore the many online web resources that our website offers, visit the Italian Table where you can practice your Italian or you can also participate in the many extracurricular activities the Italian Program organizes throughout the year.
 Seating is sometimes limited and they are always packed!
 Be sure to add our Italian Studies@Dickinson Facebook page to your profile for updates about these events!